Achal-1606/ActivityAnalysis/README.md

 1. Extract features from each frame with a ConvNet and pass the sequence to an MLP
 1. Use a 3D convolutional network (has two versions of 3d conv to choose from)

+We are currently trying to do the recognition using the Method 2 from the methods mentioned above

 ## Requirements

 This code requires you have Keras 2 and TensorFlow 1 or greater installed.
 Please see the `requirements.txt` file.

 To ensure you're up to date, run:

 `pip install -r requirements.txt`